 It’s vital to remember that landlords selling their houses “as is” must state any structural Issues.

 If your property has electrical, structural, or plumbing problems, the buyer should know them.
+The most popular way to sell a house this way is to a real estate investor like The Local House Buyers.

 Making a Few Minor Repairs